chef/automate/dev-docs/ldap-development.md

 enter same password which we used at the time of LDAP installation which is `123` in this case.

-Explaination of above command:
+**Explanation of the above command:**

 `-x`: Use simple authentication instead of SASL.
-`-D` : binddn, Use the Distinguished Name binddn to bind to the LDAP directory.
+`-D`: binddn, Use the Distinguished Name binddn to bind to the LDAP directory.
 For SASL binds, the server is expected to ignore this value.
 `cn=admin,dc=ecX-X-XX-XX-XXX,dc=us-east-2,dc=compute,dc=amazonaws,dc=com` : LDAP administrator DN(distinguished name)
 `-W`: Prompt for simple authentication.
 This is used instead of specifying the password on the command line.
 `-f`: file, Read the entry modification information from file instead of from standard input.